 Although rare, C2 deficiency is the most common inherited complement deficiency.
-Homozygous C2 deficiency has an estimated prevalence ranging from 1:10,000 to 1:40,000 (the prevalence of heterozygotes is 1 in 100 to 1 in 50).
+Homozygous C2 deficiency has an estimated prevalence ranging from 1 in 10,000 to 1 in 40,000 (the prevalence of heterozygotes is 1 in 100 to 1 in 50).
 Half of the homozygous patients are clinically normal.

 However, discoid lupus erythematosus or systemic lupus erythematosus (SLE) occurs in approximately one-third of patients with homozygous C2 deficiency.
 Patients with SLE and a C2 deficiency frequently have a normal anti-ds DNA titer.
 Clinically, many have lupus-like skin lesions and photosensitivity, but immunofluorescence studies may fail to demonstrate immunoglobulin or complement along the epidermal-dermal junction.

-Other diseases reported to be associated with C2 deficiency include dermatomyositis, glomerulonephritis, vasculitis, atrophodema, cold urticaria, inflammatory bowl disease, and recurrent infections.
+Other diseases reported to be associated with C2 deficiency include dermatomyositis, glomerulonephritis, vasculitis, atrophodema, cold urticaria, inflammatory bowel disease, and recurrent infections.

-The laboratory findings that suggest C2 deficiency include a hemolytic complement (CH) of nearly zero, with normal values for C3 and C4.
+The laboratory findings that suggest C2 deficiency include a hemolytic complement (CH50) of nearly zero, with normal values for C3 and C4.

-The investigation of a patient with a low (absent) hemolytic complement (CH).
+The investigation of a patient with a low (absent) hemolytic complement (CH50)